Kyrgios fights off back spasms to win Citi Open title

 (Reuters) - Nick Kyrgios overcame early back spasms to get the better of Russia’s Daniil Medvedev in a pair of tiebreakers and win the Citi Open in Washington on Sunday.

-The Australian won 7-6(6) 7-6(4) over frustrated fourth-seed Medvedev for his sixth career ATP Tour victory.
+The Australian won 7-6(6) 7-6(4) over a frustrated world number nine Medvedev for his sixth career ATP Tour victory.
 Kyrgios did not face a single break point and hit 18 aces, including two to close out the final.

+“It’s great to get the win, but I proved to myself and a lot of people backing me that I still have it and can produce at the highest level,” said Kyrgios, who defeated the tournament’s number one seed Stefanos Tsitsipas in Saturday’s semi-final.

+“This week is probably one of the best weeks of my life in tennis,” the 24-year-old said.

 Kyrgios, mixing baseline rallies with drop shots, came from 4-1 down in the opening tiebreak to win it and took a medical time-out after the set, which seemed to help relieve the back spasms that had him stretching on the court during changeovers.

+“We got very lucky to get out of the first set,” Kyrgios said.
+“It was 5-2 and I got pretty lucky on some of those points.
+It could have easily him standing in this position.”

-However, he still had trouble with Medvedev’s serve, the Russian winning 80% of his service points for the match.
+He still had trouble with Medvedev’s serve, the Russian winning 80% of his service points for the match.

-Kyrgios tied the second set at 6-6 before claiming his second victory of the year, again prevailing in a tiebreak.
+Kyrgios eventually tied the second set at 6-6 and claimed the victory, his second of the year, in another tiebreak.

+Before serving for the win, the Australian, as he had done twice previously in the match, went to a spectator to consult on where to serve.

+Kyrgios then delivered a rocket for the win and fell on his back in relief.

 Reporting by Gene Cherry in Raleigh, North Carolina; Editing by Peter Rutherford